yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 ---

-## Step 3: Test a Model on New Images
+### Test a Model on New Images

-To give yourself more insight into how your model is working, download at least five pictures of German traffic signs from the web and use your model to predict the traffic sign type.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.

-You may find `signnames.csv` useful as it contains mappings from the class id (integer) to the actual sign name.
+The images used for testing are obtained from https://routetogermany.com/drivingingermany/road-signs.
+These traffic signs are not different from photos which are taken from real world scenarios.
+There are no background information in these images.
+In this case, it should be easier for classification.
+However, our model is trained based on the real world images with other background information and the traffic signs in training set are not filled into entire image.
+There are difference between these testing images and the used training images.

-### Load and Output the Images
+Some images in our testing images may be difficult to be classified, for example, the "'new-found-traffic-signs/1.png'", although it is a speed limit sign, it has a characters "zone" in this image, this is different from most of the samples in our training data set.

 ```python